BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 As you wander through the free section of the courtyard, you’ll find a cozy bar, a fondue chalet, and various food stalls to indulge in.
 But the real magic happens in the paid section, where visitors can witness two breathtakingly elaborate light shows that are sure to leave you in awe.

-So, bundle up and head to the National Museum for an unforgettable winter experience that’s sure to dazzle your senses.
-With stunning illuminations, delicious food, and a festive ambiance, the Illuminarium is the perfect place to get into the holiday spirit and create lasting memories.
+Head to the National Museum for an unforgettable winter experience.
+With stunning illuminations, delicious food, and a festive ambiance, the Illuminarium is the perfect place to get into the holiday spirit.

 • Dates: 10th November – 30th December